jianminchen/100-hard-level-algorithms-2018-summer-campaign/LongestRepeatedSubstring-non-overlap/ReadMe.md

 I am not sure how it works.
 But I just spent time to debug the code and then wrote down the ideas. <br>
 I will look into more articles related to prefix and suffix. <br>

+Let me reason about this dp[start, end] makes sense or not. <br>
+dp[1,4] = 1, "BGAB" has longest repeated substring "A" with length 1.
+From design viewpoint, from start = 0 to 6, end = 0 to 6.
+Since it is true that First "A" is not in "BGAB", so it makes sense that nonoverlap is satisfied. <br>
+So we have to argue that starting from index = 0, "A", "AB" (first two chars of string "ABGABG"), "ABG", "ABGA", "ABGAB" do not have repeated substring at all. <br>
+In other words, the repeated string is outside the string itself, non-overlap.